dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 I approached the door.

 If he was lying, what was the opposite of a shining star?
 Was I really a dull meteor?
 Too literal.
-The metaphor was about being special.
+This was a metaphor about being special.

 “What are you looking for, Truman?
 Why did you leave your home?”

-I set my hand on the doorknob and paused.
+I set my hand on the door handle and paused.

 Stars are special and singular.
 Was the lie that I was not special or that I was not singular?
 Were there others?
 If there were we were all being taken for fools.

 “Listen closely, Truman.
 It’s very important that you stay put.
-We’re sending a car to get you, and we’ll explain everything then.”
+We’re sending a car to help you.
+Then we’ll explain everything.”

 I let my hypothesis launch into orbit around my head: *I Am Not The Only One*.
 It was vanishingly small.
 The only hypothesis I had.

-Now to the matter at hand.
-I had to hide.
+Now it was time to hide.
 And I thought that I could, because the Voice was sending a car and telling me that I should stay put.

 If he needed me to stay put, that likely meant They couldn’t track me past the edge of the world.
 So instead They wanted to bait my curiosity.
 Promise me what I couldn’t resist.
 “We’ll explain…” But They didn’t know how much I could resist.

-I turned the knob.
+I twisted the handle.
 The door opened to an empty corridor as wide as Main Street and twice as high.
 All metal and concrete, brightly lit.
 Ahead I could see a few hundred yards and then the curve of the corridor blocked my view.
-Back the other way the same thing.
-And no hiding place in sight.
+Back the other way the same thing, with no hiding place in sight.

 This might be harder than I thought.
 Keep looking, Truman.